 For those not looking to head out onto the water you’ll find the Dockside Grill.
 Situated alongside the water it’s the perfect viewing platform to watch those on the water while relaxing, drinking and dining.

 We recommend checking out the Orlando Watersports Complex website and booking online in advance to avoid any disappointment.

 5. Go Skydiving… Indoors!

-Experience the thrills of skydiving without stepping off the edge of a plane in an indoor skydiving arena.
+Traditional skydiving is risky, dangerous and expensive.
+However, you can experience all the thrills of skydiving without stepping off the edge of a plane thanks to Orlando’s indoor skydiving arena.

-Much like the indoor go-karting experiences, this activity has become so popular with locals and tourists alike that you can go indoor skydiving in multiple locations across Orlando.
+Much like the indoor go-karting experiences, this attraction has become so popular with locals and tourists alike that you can go indoor skydiving in multiple locations across Orlando.